 AME is my baby.
 It’s become this child that I’ve raised, groomed and now, here we are and I have been humbled by the experience and the fantastic people who have come to work for me and the authors we market.
 I am truly blessed.

 Before I started AME I was in corporate America, working in marketing but nothing as exciting as marketing authors.
-Then I got laid off not once but twice.
+Then I got laid off not once, but twice.
 Two companies I worked with shut down, I took it as a sign and started AME.
 I guess I am what you call an accidental entrepreneur.
-Though I was only going to “do this till I found a job” now here I am, eleven years later and going strong.
+Though I was only going to “do this till I found a job” now here I am, nearly 20 years later and going strong.

 I started teaching for NYU in the Spring of 2010 and I can’t tell you what it meant to be a part of that experience.
 I loved every minute of it even though I commuted from San Diego to New York every week (no, I’m not kidding, American Airlines might name a plane after me).
 I got to work with some amazing students talking about how to get published.
 Doing what I love at a place like NYU?
 It was in a word: incredible.

-I grew up in Belgium, well I spent ten years there going to school, learning the language and eating chocolate.
-When I came back to the states I was barely twenty and ready for adventure and what a ride it’s been.
+I grew up in Belgium, well, I spent ten years there going to school, learning the language and eating chocolate.
+When I came back to the states I was barely twenty and ready for adventure.

 Sometimes you have to believe in yourself when no one else does, and believe in your book when no one else is listening.
-Well, we’ll always listen.
-I hope you’ll tell us your story and let us join on that road to success.
+Well, we’ll always listen, and I hope you’ll tell us your story and let us join on that road to success.

 My dog Cosmo and I are also proud supporters of Baja Dog Rescue in San Ysidro, CA and Old Dog Haven in Lake Stevens, WA.